 Latest Team Publications

-Angela Schottenhammer, Ghent University
+Angela Schottenhammer, University of Salzburg

 Professor Schottenhammer was the Project Supervisor of "The East Asian Mediterranean, c.
 1500–1850," an international research project sponsored by the VW–Foundation (05/2002–07/2009) (EAMH), and is currently establishing an internationally operating Research Centre on Exchange Relations in the East Asian World.
 The geographical focus of the Centre's research will be the East China Sea bordered by the three countries China, Japan and Korea, but it will also go beyond, reaching out to Southeast Asia as well as to Central Asia and Russia (notably encompassing the regions along the former "Silk Road").
 This project is aimed at exploring both continental and maritime "silk routes" in the macro region of East Asia in their historical dimensions, focusing on the interconnectedness of the various regions along these two "silk routes" and investigating a wide range of sources, from linguistic evidence and archaeological findings to texts, documents and pictorial material.